Alfresco/docs-alfresco/federation-services/latest/config/index.md

 * **Bucket Name**: The bucket name that will be prepended to all keys.
 * **Includes Unmapped Properties**: Will apply all metadata on the document without mapping
 * **Use GZip**: Sets whether gzip decompression should be used when receiving HTTP responses.
-* **Do not generate XML when Outputting to S3**: Like the BFS Connector, the S3 Connector outputs metadata as separate files in the for of [filename].metadata.properties.xml.
+* **Do not generate XML when Outputting to S3**: Like the BFS Connector, the S3 Connector outputs metadata as separate files in the form of `[filename].metadata.properties.xml`.
 Check this box if you wish for it to only output files.
 * **Use Transfer Manager**: If migrating larger files, the S3 APIs offer a transfer manager to ensure more stable uploads
 * **Stage Binary to Filesystem**: To avoid issues with disconnects from the source, this will temporarily store file content in the Tomcat temp folder before uploading it.
 * **Date/DateTime Format**: How to format the mapped fields of this type before upload.